 Shoppers should head for the historic centre where global brands mix with unique antique stores and independent boutiques specialising in traditional Czech glass, porcelain and jewellery.

 And when you’ve had your fill of culture and commerce, you can take a break in one of the city's many cafes and bars.
 Prague is famous for its beer, with around 35 breweries dotted around the city.
 The best way to sample what’s made here is at a tasting bar such as Pivo a Párek in Vinohrady, where draught and bottled specials are served with pieces of sausage sourced from small suppliers.
 With its original Art Deco interior, Café Slavia offers a taste of old Prague and a table-side view of Vltava River, Prague Castle, Charles Bridge and the National Theatre.

 Thursday 4th April

-Rest of the day/evening at leisure
+Remainder of the day and evening at leisure

 Friday 5th April